StackVista/stackstate-docs/setup/troubleshooting.md

 ### Error: `InvalidSchema("No connection adapters were found for '%s' % url")`

-**Symptom**: no data received in StackState from the AWS source that has access to StackState receiver service, the CloudWatch log stream related to the AWS lambda function StackState-Topo-Cron shows a message similar to the following:
+**Symptom**: No data received in StackState from the AWS source that has access to StackState receiver service, the CloudWatch log stream related to the AWS lambda function StackState-Topo-Cron shows a message similar to the following:

 ```text
 InvalidSchema("No connection adapters were found for 'stackstate.acme.com:7077/stsAgent/'")